 5 Signs of Tween Anxiety

-2. Withdrawing.
-Tweens and teens who feel they can’t cope with the social pressures may start to keep to themself more as a defense.
+Tweens and teens who feel they can’t cope with the social pressures may start to keep to themselves more as a defense.
 If you see your child backing away from activities and friends he used to enjoy, have a talk about why his behavior has changed to see if there’s a specific source of anxiety which could be eliminated.

-3. Moodiness.
 Moodiness, sadness or irritability is often chalked up by parents as a normal rite of passage for an adolescent.
 And to some extent, it is.
-However, healthy teens may suffer a couple of days of grumpiness or the blues, but will bounce back and regain their normal outlook soon.
+However, healthy teens may suffer a couple of days of grumpiness or the blues but will bounce back and regain their normal outlook soon.
 Sadness or moodiness that persists for more than a couple of weeks may be a sign of true depression, which is a close companion to anxiety.
-If your child gets into a “funk” that doesn’t resolve quickly, check with your pediatrician to see if treatment may be needed.
+If your child gets into a funk that doesn’t resolve quickly, check with your pediatrician to see if treatment may be needed.

 If you’re still unsure whether your child’s anxiety is normal prepubescent behavior or something that requires intervention, talk to your family physician.
 Fortunately, even for serious cases, there are effective therapies and medications for anxiety disorders which can help your child return to a happier, more confident kid.

 Tell us!
 How do you cope with feelings of anxiety?